About the Video Feed

 The camera has also caught mice that have climbed the tree to get to the free food, and even a Pine marten.

 The squirrels come and go during daylight hours, although they seem to favour the morning, particularly the first few hours after sunrise.
-They are shy creatures when they first start visiting the garden and will run up the nearest tall tree and hide if I am moving around outside.
+They are shy creatures when they first start visiting and will run up the nearest tall tree and hide if I am moving around outside.
 As time passes most will tolerate my presence just so long as I am not too noisy or get too close.
 Some become very bold, allowing me to approach within a few metres while they are eating.

 Brief technical overview